Why Wire?

 For trees like maples or crab apples, you should wire in the spring and watch the wire on a weekly basis.
 You

-should be able to see the entire circumference of the wire and none of the wire should appear to be below the level of
+should be able to see the entire circumference of the wire and none of the wire should appear to be below the level of the

 Azaleas are particularly this-barked and thus susceptible to wire scars and the scars are close to being permanent.

-That is why it is a common practice to wrap the wire in paper or raffia before applying to the tree so that there is a
+That is why it is a common practice to wrap the wire in paper or raffia before applying to the tree so that there is a softer

-any damage is done.
+damage is done.

 When one is doing tie-downs, there can be quite a bit of pressure from the wire in a very limited area.
 This is a